colizoli/fmri_localizers/README.md

 * Black vs. Color
 * blocked design

-The VWFA was used successfully in the following publications.
+The VWFA and color protocol was used successfully in the following publications.
 Note: The color localization used in these studies was similar but with letters instead of words.

 * Colizoli, O., Murre, J. M., Scholte, H. S., & Rouw, R. (2017).
 Creating Colored Letters: Familial Markers of Grapheme–Color Synesthesia in Parietal Lobe Activation and Structure.
 Journal of Cognitive Neuroscience (in press).